zerkotin/i-hate-typescript/README.md

 ## what is the main argument for typescript?
-its better to have typing when working in large groups.
+its better to have typing when working in large groups. it helps with code completion.

-sorry - its better to have good javascript developers rather than java developers that try to do frontend in typescript.
+sorry but no ... its better to have good javascript developers rather than java developers that try to do frontend in typescript.

-# what do i offer?
-BEST PRACTICES and TIME
+# what is the alternative ?
+Well defined BEST PRACTICES and Experience
 take the time to know the language intimately - embrace its flexibility. most important!

-Javascript has a huge community - there are BEST PRACTICES - take time to learn them. this is usually the main problem. people dont know how to approach a certain problem and "just do".
+Javascript has a huge community - there are BEST PRACTICES - take time to learn them. this is usually the main problem. people dont know how to approach a certain problem and "just do". use a linter to enforce certain practices.

-think and learn before you "just do" and i assure you - you wont need typescript.
+think and learn before you "just do" and i assure you - you wont need types. as for code completion, the latest IDEs allow for code completion even without types, yes its not as comperhensible, but its good enough.

 ## summary